-If a soy-based product is also GMO then research shows this can be endocrine disruptive and can interfere with the fertility of both women and men.
+If a soy-based product is also GMO, then research shows this can be endocrine disruptive and can interfere with the fertility of both women and men.
 A 2009 Brazilian study exposed female rats to soy for 15 months and these rats showed significant changes in their uterine health and reproductive cycle.
-Second, they can inhibit thyroid function due to their high levels of goitrogens and the isoflavone genistein which can be antagonistic to thyroid hormone.
+Second, they can inhibit thyroid function due to their high levels of goitrogens and the isoflavone genistein, which can be antagonistic to thyroid hormone.

 Stepping away from bad soy

 If you’ve felt reliant on soy for protein as someone who is vegan/vegetarian/lactose intolerant, be that in soy milk, soy ice cream, soy yogurt, soy cheese, soy protein powders et al, don’t worry as I’ve already outlined all the best sources of protein for you in this post.
-You can learn more about the fantastic sacha inchi, hemp and pea proteins.
+You can learn more about other fantastic sacha inchi, hemp and pea proteins.

-If soy has been your dairy substitute I want you to read up here on how you are right to give up dairy, but consider the alternative calcium sources I recommend instead.
+If soy has been your dairy substitute, I want you to read up here on how you are right to give up dairy, but consider the alternative calcium sources I recommend instead.

 Syncing good soy with your cycle

-During your menstrual phase is the time to indulge in miso, tamari, and black soybeans as your body will best benefit from the nutrients and phytoestrogens.
+During your menstrual phase is the time to indulge in miso, tamari, and black soybeans, as your body will best benefit from the nutrients and phytoestrogens.

 The hidden source of soy you’ve never heard about

-Many, many processed foods contain soy.
-You’ll need to look out for these words and phrases as well as any other use of the word “soy” – texturized vegetable protein, hydrolyzed vegetable protein, soy lecithin, soy protein concentrate, and, as mentioned above, soy protein isolate.
+Many, many processed foods also contain soy.
+You’ll need to look out for these words and phrases as well as any other use of the word “soy” - texturized vegetable protein, hydrolyzed vegetable protein, soy lecithin, soy protein concentrate, and, as mentioned above, soy protein isolate.

 How soy harms your family

-For men and children processed soy is even more harmful.
+For men and children, processed soy is even more harmful.
 As I’ve discussed in my previous post about low libido, the phytoestrogens build up very quickly in men and have a strong, rapid impact.